shzhe02/Swan40/README.md

     - Located in the directory: pcb/assets/kailh_choc_v1_hotswap
 - [MSK-12C02 SMD Slider Switch Footprint - by mzst](https://mzstblog.blogspot.com/2016/01/msk-12c02-smd-slider-switch-spdt-eagle.html)
     - Located in the directory: pcb/assets/MSK-12C02
+- Rayduck and Foostan for the ZMK config

 Note: Modifications were made to many of the assets.